Aspen-Discovery/developer-handbook/developer-guidelines.md

 ### Commit Messages
 As a general rule, your commit message should start with a single line that's no more than about 50 characters and that describes the commit concisely.
 If you feel the need for more detailed explanations, create a blank line, followed by a more detailed explanation.

-For consistency, try and use the imperative present tense when creating a message.
+For consistency, try to use the imperative present tense when creating a message.
 Examples:
 * Use "Add tests for" instead of "I added tests for"
 * Use "Change x to y" instead of "Changed x to y"